Official State of Iowa Website Here is how you know

 Other Accommodations & Feedback

-Parking is available at the Tower Place and Parking ramp adjacent to our building on the corner of Iowa Avenue and South Gilbert Street.
-The first hour is free and it is $1 per hour for each additional hour.
-There are several other nearby parking ramps with similar rates.
+Parking is available at the Tower Place and Parking ramp adjacent to the building on the corner of Iowa Avenue and South Gilbert Street.
+The first hour is free and it is $2 per additional hour.
+There are several other nearby parking ramps with similar rates (listed below) and additional parking information can be found at Parking Meters, Facilities and Programs.

-Metered parking is also available in front of the building, across the street, and throughout the downtown area.
-The meters take cards, smartphone apps, and change ($1-$1.25 per hour depending on the location).
-There are 2-hour limits at most metered parking spots but you can pay again when you reach your time limit.
+Metered parking is also available in front of the building, across the street and throughout the downtown area.
+The meters take cards, smartphone apps and change ($1.50–$3.00 per hour depending on the location).
+There are 2-hour time limits at most metered parking spots, but you can pay again when you reach your time limit.

 General